There are now 2 possible online modes for units:

 - 6 points

-- Students are able to (1) understand core theoretical perspectives on main areas of public policy; (2) comprehensively assess all consequences of specific policies to all involved parties; (3) critically challenge policy recommendations; and (4) demonstrate reflective learning on the interactions between economic thinking and economic events.
+Students are able to (1) demonstrate an understanding of core theoretical perspectives on main areas of public policy; (2) comprehensively assess all consequences of specific policies to all involved parties; (3) critically challenge policy recommendations; and (4) demonstrate reflective learning on the interactions between economic thinking and economic events.

-- Indicative assessments in this unit are as follows: (1) test; (2) case study; and (3) assignment.
+; and (3) term paper.
 Further information is available in the unit outline.

 - Unit Coordinator(s)